Meetmet21/VCFormat/README.md

 # VCFormat
 ## Description
-A simple script to add sample and associated genotypes information to vcf file or vcf.gz file.
+A simple script to add sample and associated genotypes information to vcf file.
 ## Plan
 ### Class read:
 1. Get metadata